The new Mediator's Handbook 4th edition is out!

 Take a look at mediation through an anthropologist's spectacles: Underlying Values and Assumptions in Mediation

-This section of the website has notes on various topics from the Negotiation & Dispute Resolution course we teach at U. Penn's Wharton School.
+This section of the website has notes on various topics from the Negotiation & Dispute Resolution course Jenny Beer teaches at the University of Pennsylvania's Wharton School.

 Here's a page that takes a first look at the difficult questions of Ethics in Negotiation.